 Tags: guide, Krav Maga, learn, store

 I realized a while back that the blog posts are okay but sometimes there are topics for which the format just doesn’t handle adequately.
 These are bigger topics that I feel require more than just several paragraphs to cover sufficiently.
 So, what to do?
 Do I create a series of related blog posts over the course of several weeks?
 I suppose that’s one way to do it.
-The other way, the way I chose, was to put together a Guide in PDF format, available for downloading, printing, sticking up on your cubicle wall at work, etc. Hence the concept of the KMJ Guide was born.
+The other way, the way I chose, was to put together a Guide in Kindle format.
+Hence the concept of the KMJ Guide was born.

-This particular Guide is 39 pages long and is the first of several I have planned over the next several months.
+This particular Guide is 54 pages long and is the first of several I have planned over the next several months.
 It’s focused on what’s always been the most popular topic on kravmagajourney.com, namely “what can I expect when I start Krav Maga?”
 It includes a quick overview of Krav Maga and addresses areas like class structure, sparring, and the “elephant in the room” — fear.
-It contains a handy ‘Cheat Sheet’ of the tips to print out and stuff in your gear bag for easy reference during your first 6 months of training.
+It contains tips that will prove very handy in your first 6 months of training (and beyond).

 Each tip is inspired by the hundreds of search queries that are performed to land folks on my blog, email questions I get, and questions I see posted frequently on Reddit — so the tips are highly relevant to the kinds of questions new and prospective students might ask.
 If you are considering Krav Maga, are a new student, or know of someone who is considering giving it a try, take a look and let me know what you think.

 Read the rest of this entry »

 I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.